UW Student Programs

 Health Sciences Common Book Series

 Each year the Health Sciences Service Learning and Advocacy Group selects a common book that aims to engage students from across the health sciences in substantive, interprofessional dialogue about pressing topics related to health equity and social justice.
 Throughout the school year students will have opportunities to participate in an interprofessional series of lectures, interactive discussions, advocacy efforts and seminars focused on the major topic(s) of the book.
-The common book for 2018-19 is the graphic memoir, Marbles: Mania, Depression, Michelangelo, and Me, by Seattle author Ellen Forney.
-We will be updating the Common Book Facebook page with events and opportunities to engage in different ways around the common book.
-Copies of the book will be available on reserve through the Health Sciences Library and the main UW Library, or you can purchase from your favorite bookseller.
-You can read more about Marbles here.
+The common book for 2019-20 is So you want to talk about race, by Seattle author Ijeoma Oluo.
+We will be updating the IPE Student Portal with events and opportunities to engage in different ways around the common book page of the IPE Student Portal.